The Auto Mechanic - Expert Car Maintenance Tips And Tricks

 Q: How often do you need to replace brake pads on Ram 2500?

 It depends on your driving conditions.
-If you use the brake frequently or brake under heavy loads, the brake pads can last up to 30,000 miles.
+If you use the brake frequently or under heavy loads, the pads can last up to 30,000 miles.
 In some cases, it might last up to 50,000 miles.

 Q: Do I need to change the brake pads and rotors together?